Wavin

-Wavin B.V. is a Dutch manufacturer of plastic pipes, mainly for drainage and water supply purposes.
-The company was officially founded on 5 August 1955, its name deriving from water and vinyl chloride.
+Wavin B.V. is a global manufacturer of plastic pipes and fittings, mainly for drainage and water supply purposes.
+The company was officially founded in the Netherlands on 5 August 1955, its name deriving from water and vinyl chloride.
 The company provides plastic pipe systems and products for tap water, surface heating and cooling, soil and waste, rain water, distribution of drinking water and gas and telecom applications.

-The company is headquartered in Schiphol, Netherlands and operates in 25 European countries.
-Via its central export organisation Wavin Overseas, the company has a network of agents and licensed partners in Asia, Australia, Africa, Latin America, the Middle East and North America.
-The Group also has a facility in Foshan, China.
+The company is headquartered in Schiphol, Netherlands, serving over 90 countries through a global sales and distribution network.